-(A) compare and contrast how economies answer basic economic questions; (B) explain why most economies are mixed; and (C) determine the relationship between government and business.
-(14)The student knows that private enterprise is based on independent decisions by businesses and limited government involvement.
-The student is expected to: (A) determine characteristics of a private enterprise system; (B) explain the advantages and disadvantages of private enterprise; and (C) identify examples of competitive business situations such as price or nonprice competition.
+The student knows that a nation's economic system is determined by what is produced, how it is (13) produced, and how it is distributed.
+The student is expected to: compare and contrast how economies answer basic economic questions; (A) explain why most economies are mixed; and (B) (C) determine the relationship between government and business.
+The student knows that private enterprise is based on independent decisions by businesses and (14)limited government involvement.
+The student is expected to: (A) determine characteristics of a private enterprise system; (B) explain the advantages and disadvantages of private enterprise; and identify examples of competitive business situations such as price or nonprice (C) competition.
 The student knows that economic factors such as gross domestic product, standard of living, (15)consumer price index, and unemployment figures help influence a company's marketing strategies.
-The student is expected to: (A) identify economic measurements used to analyze an economy; (B) research how economic measures are used in a market economy; describe the concept of price stability as an economic measure; (C) (D) interpret the measure of consumer spending as an economic indicator; (E) examine the impact of a nation's unemployment rates; and describe the economic impact of inflation on business.
+The student is expected to: identify economic measurements used to analyze an economy; (A) (B) research how economic measures are used in a market economy; (C) describe the concept of price stability as an economic measure; (D) interpret the measure of consumer spending as an economic indicator; examine the impact of a nation's unemployment rates; and (E) describe the economic impact of inflation on business.
 (F) The student knows that changes in the economy include prosperity, recession, depression, and (16)recovery and are collectively referred to as the business cycle.
-The student is expected to: explain the concept of business cycles; and (A) (B) describe the impact that phases of a business cycle have on the economy.
-The student knows that distribution systems facilitate the movement of products.
-The student is (17)expected to: (A) understand channels of distribution; (B) identify physical distribution activities; and (C) examine costs associated with distribution.
+The student is expected to: (A) explain the concept of business cycles; and describe the impact that phases of a business cycle have on the economy.
+(17)The student knows that distribution systems facilitate the movement of products.
+The student is expected to: (A) understand channels of distribution; identify physical distribution activities; and (B) examine costs associated with distribution.
 The student knows that marketers use investment and financial services to achieve goals and (18)objectives.
-The student is expected to: (A) illustrate types of financial services; and explain the purpose of a credit contract.
-(B) The student knows the concept of pricing and strategies used in determining and adjusting price.
-(19)The student is expected to: state goals of pricing; (A) (B) identify factors affecting pricing; (C) explain how pricing affects product, place, and promotion decisions; (D) compare and contrast pricing policies; (E) calculate a product's price; describe the role of business ethics in pricing; and (F)
+The student is expected to: illustrate types of financial services; and (A) explain the purpose of a credit contract.
+(19)The student knows the concept of pricing and strategies used in determining and adjusting price.
+The student is expected to: (A) state goals of pricing; identify factors affecting pricing; (B)

+compare and contrast pricing policies;

+calculate a product's price;